rick870/rick870/README.md

 <td width="50%" align="left">

-- 🧑‍🎓 I’m an software Developer
+- 🧑‍🎓 I’m an Software Developer

-- 💬 Ask me about **Web development**
+- 💬 Ask me about **Web Development**

 - 📫 How to reach me **agustin30081979@gmail.com**